o3de/o3de.org/content/docs/user-guide/gems/reference/aws/aws-gamelift/flexmatch/cpp-api.md

 ### Matchmaking APIs

-You can have automatic backfill enabled in your matchmaking configuration and only one backfill ticket can be in flight per match.
+The following APIs are for manual backfill only.
+You can set the backfill mode (automatic or manual) in your matchmaking configuration.
 Check [Backfill existing games with FlexMatch](https://docs.aws.amazon.com/gamelift/latest/flexmatchguide/match-backfill.html) for more details.

 #### `StartMatchBackfill`
-This API is for manual backfill only.
 Sends a request to find new players for open slots in a game session created with FlexMatch.
 Check [GameLift Server API reference for C++: Actions](https://docs.aws.amazon.com/gamelift/latest/developerguide/integration-server-sdk-cpp-ref-actions.html#integration-server-sdk-cpp-ref-startmatchbackfill) for more details.

 To begin the process for manual backfill, call `AWSGameLiftServerManager::StartMatchBackfill()`, and pass in references to the ticket Id and a list of players.